-First year PhD candidates should submit all Ethics, Risk and Leave to Work Away applications to their Postgraduate Advisor and Assessor by 17th May 2024 for trips scheduled for Michaelmas Term 2024 Lent Term 2025.
+First year PhD candidates should submit all draft Ethics, Risk and Leave to Work Away applications to their Postgraduate Advisor and Assessor by 13th May 2025 for trips scheduled for Michaelmas Term 2025 or Lent Term 2026.
 These should have previously been approved by the student's Supervisor.